kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 And I'll leave you with another great quote - this time one of my Dad's own:

-> "For success you need someone to make a decision, and someone to back him."
+> "For success you need someone to make a decision, and someone to back them."
 <small> -- <cite>John George Smith</cite></small>